Swedish coronation robes: Princely mantles

-At the Swedish court since the 18th century, there emerged the distinction of using blue for princes and purple for the king; mantles, boots and headgear followed this distinction.
-This distinction can be observed at the coronation of King Adolf Frederick and Queen Louisa Ulrika in 1751: The King and Queen arrived at the ceremony wearing blue princely mantles and left wearing the purple royal mantles.
+At the Swedish court since the 18th century, there emerged the distinction of using blue for princes and purple for the king; mantles, boots and headgear followed this rule.
+The distinction was observed at the coronation of King Adolf Frederick and Queen Louisa Ulrika in 1751; the King and Queen arrived at the ceremony wearing blue princely mantles and left wearing the purple royal mantles.

-The colour used for the mantle is described in the documents as Bleu Royal, i.e. royal blue.
+The colour used for the mantles is described in the documents as Bleu Royal, i.e. royal blue.
 The mantles themselves were worn until 1907, during the state opening of the Riksdag.
 As King Gustaf V would not undergo a coronation, the practice of wearing the mantles, both royal and princely, stopped.
-However, the royal mantle was still laid out over the silver throne at solemn ceremonies, such as the Riksdag's formal opening until 1974.
+However, the royal mantle was still laid out over the silver throne at solemn ceremonies, such as the Riksdag's formal opening, until 1974.